Braydon2001/changelog-action/README.md

 Add your API key as a repository secret: **Settings → Secrets → New repository secret** → name it `CHANGELOG_API_KEY`.

 Get an API key at [RapidAPI](https://rapidapi.com/Braydon2001/api/changelog-generator).
+Your `CHANGELOG_API_KEY` secret should be your RapidAPI subscriber key.

 ## Inputs